s-blanco-dev/cppTask/README.md

 # cppTask

-Simple TUI task manager written in C++.

-## Description

-cppTask is a simple terminal user interface (TUI) task manager built with C++.
-It allows users to manage tasks efficiently directly from the terminal.
+cppTask is a simple terminal user interface (TUI) task manager written in C++.
+Current features include:
+- Create, edit, and remove taks
+- Add an extended description
+- Assign due dates
+- View tasks divided by assigned tag
+- Order tasks by due date
+- View and modify task progress
+- Mark, unmark as completed
+- Assign a priority level to a task
+- Tasks colored according to priority

 ## Libraries Used